emqx/cloud-docs/en_US/create/premium.md

 # Create a Premium Deployment

 The EMQX Premium Plan offers a robust EMQX Cluster with advanced features for large-scale, mission-critical applications.
-This guide provides instructions on how to create the Premium deployment on the EMQX Platform.
+This guide provides instructions on how to create a Premium deployment on the EMQX Platform.

 ## Apply for a Trial

 EMQX Premium deployments can only be created by requesting a trial.
 Users cannot create them independently.
 You can contact us to request a trial period.
-Each user is granted only one trial opportunity.
-If the Premium deployment is deleted during the trial period, it cannot be requested again (the same rule applies to Dedicated trials).
+Each user can create two trial Premium deployments during the trial period.
+If both deployments are deleted during the trial period, you cannot request the trial again.
 The trial period is free of charge, and you can enjoy all the features of the Premium Plan.

 1. Log in to the [EMQX Platform Console](https://cloud-intl.emqx.com/console/).